fchainio/fireflydoc/src/en/guide/example.md

  ` signXDR(data, message, callback)`
  `signXDR` is a underlying method.
-You may perform advanced operation if API provided by Firefly wallet can not meet your requirement.
+You may perform advanced operation if API provided by qlchain runtime can not meet your requirement.
  Prerequisite: You have to understand the underlying SDK of Stellar, which requires you to be able to create a Transaction package manually.
 You would have to sign the Transaction which you created in XDR format, then submit it to horizon.
  Parameters description:
  `data` is string, the Transaction you created in XDR format.